 6. Foundation degrees and vocational qualifications

-Like the foregoing items, these degrees and qualifications are a good way of further evaluating what you may or may not be interested in, without committing to a full university degree.
+Like the foregoing items, these degrees and qualifications are a good way of further evaluating what you may or may not be interested in, without having to commit to a full university degree.

 7. Gap year and volunteering

-This may not be the best option if you’re the ambitious type but it may well save you time and money.
-Rather than choosing the wrong degree, it may well be a good choice when still exploring your likes and dislikes.
-Volunteering in particular is a fantastic way of finding out more about what you really are passionate about.
+This may not be the best option if you’re the ambitious type and, it may well save you time and money.
+Rather than choosing the wrong degree, it can be a good choice to instead explore your likes and dislikes.
+Volunteering in particular is a fantastic way of finding out more about what you are really passionate about.

 How to choose the right university

-Well, if you’ve got this far, then it probably well means that you’re pretty serious about gaining a higher education degree.
-That’s great, but I wish that the answer to the question of which university you should choose was simpler.
-Unfortunately, though, there isn’t a clear answer to this question.
+If you’ve got this far, then it probably means that you’re pretty serious about gaining a higher education degree.
 Choosing the right university is a tricky task indeed.
-It all depends on what’s important to you (e.g. world class education, travel, your career prospects afterwards, etc.); your personal circumstances (e.g. your available income to spend, visa requirements, etc.), just to name but a few – other than that, the choices and the benefits are many.
+It all depends on what’s important to you (world class education, travel, your career prospects afterwards, etc.) and your personal circumstances (your available income to spend, visa requirements, etc.)

 Choose the career, not the subject

-Many students make this mistake, they think, I’m good at Geography, I will complete my BA in Geography then.
+Many students make this mistake: they think, I’m good at Geography, so I will complete my BA in Geography.
 But have you ever considered what potential careers are out there where you can actually utilize your degree?
-I encourage you to think carefully of the chosen career which will follow from a specific course, rather than the subject you’re good at.
-You may then speak to other people in this profession, ask them what qualifications they completed in order to get where you want to be.
-Speak to a careers advisor if necessary, but don’t just automatically choose/pick the university degree because you’re good at it, without taking into consideration the others issues involved.
+I encourage you to think carefully about your chosen career and choose a course based on that, rather than the subject you’re good at.
+You may then speak to other people in this profession, ask them what qualifications they completed to get where you want to be.
+Speak to a careers advisor if necessary, but don’t just automatically choose/pick the university degree because you’re good at it without taking into consideration the other issues involved.

-Planning your career well ahead is a good strategy, especially if you’re planning to study abroad.
-For example, if English is your second language, you will be required to pass the IELTS/TOEFL and some universities will not take you on unless you get a certain score, which is usually a 6.5 for IELTS.
+Planning your career ahead is a good strategy, especially if you’re planning to study abroad.
+For example, if English is your second language, you will be required to pass the IELTS/TOEFL and some universities will not take you on unless you get a certain score (usually a 6.5 for IELTS).
 Other factors to consider are the following: savings, accommodation, visa, scholarships, and so much more!
 What’s more, some university courses are more popular than others and places are often offered on a ‘first come first served basis’, so do your research and apply early to avoid disappointment.

 Research the market and its needs

-Have you ever wondered why certain universities offer limited number of places?
+Have you ever wondered why certain universities offer a limited number of places?
 Well, there are many reasons for this.
-First of all, this well depends on the market needs, staff shortages and regional trends.
-So, for example, if your country is the main supplier of oil and gas, the chances of you finding employment in the sector will be much higher than if you were to study veterinary.
+Market needs, staff shortages and regional trends affect demand for different qualifications.
+So, for example, if your country is the main supplier of oil and gas, the chances of you finding employment in the sector will be much higher than if you were to study veterinary science.
 Anyway, the aforementioned circumstances do fluctuate depending on demand, so it’s crucial to do thorough research before deciding on your career path.
-But most of all, do what you love!
+But most of all, try to do what you love!

 Reputation and university ranking

 This one may sound like an obvious one, but many students pick universities with very poor reputations.
 Take advantage of your search engine and read reviews of your university.
 University rankings are also widely available across countries.
-See, for instance, the QS World Rankings of the world’s best universities.
-If you find that your university is right at the bottom when it comes to teaching quality and support available, you may need to think twice before investing in your future by attending a university which is low ranked like this.
+The QS World Rankings of the world’s best universities can provide a good start.
+If you find that your university is right at the bottom when it comes to teaching quality and support available, you may need to think twice before investing in your future by attending a university which is low ranked.
 Running a simple search will also save you time and money.
 Wanting to impress your future employers is another thing to consider in this respect.
 Undoubtedly, someone with a university degree from an unknown university won’t stand a chance during the recruitment process against a graduate from Cambridge.
-But, conversely there is also the possibility that a person can be oversold on the overall reputation of a university, but doesn’t look enough at what the specific merits of an individual department are.
-Say for example that you are living in northern France and you are interested in Slavonic studies (i.e. the study of Eastern European countries like Poland, Russia and Ukraine), somebody might say to you that the Sorbonne in Paris or the University of Amsterdam are great universities within reasonably close proximity.
-And the person would have good point.
+There is also the possibility that a person can be oversold on the overall reputation of a university, but doesn’t look enough at what the specific merits of an individual department are.
+Say for example that you are living in northern France and you are interested in Slavonic studies (i.e. the study of Eastern European countries like Poland, Russia and Ukraine), somebody might say to you that the Sorbonne in Paris or the University of Amsterdam are great universities within reasonably close proximity and that person would have a good point.
 These are brilliant universities overall.
 The Sorbonne consistently rates in the top 100 of the QS World Rankings of the world’s top universities.
 But this doesn’t make it is the best place to do a course on Slavonic studies.
-In reality the best place to do these would probably be universities like Moscow State University or the University of Warsaw.
+In reality the best place to do this degree would probably be universities like Moscow State University or the University of Warsaw.

 Where to study?